ilguido/jidl/README.md

 |2024-07-15 18:17:20,0 | 137               |
 ```
 #### In case of using the dummy data logger
-Since the dummy data logger does use a data base, it reads its "JIDL Configuration" from an INI file.
+Since the dummy data logger does not use a data base, it reads its "JIDL Configuration" from an INI file.
 The contents of this INI file are the same as the `DATA` column of the *JIDL Configuration* table.